Local & Homeschool Resources

 - Join South Shore Homeschoolers on Facebook for "advice for the new and seasoned homeschooler."

-- Browse fiction & nonfiction titles through our eCollections like Homeschool with Hoopla or Overdrive and Libby.
+- Browse fiction & nonfiction titles through our eCollections on Hoopla, Overdrive, and Libby.
 These sites and apps offers dozens of books on topics like STEM, language arts, and history for all ages as well as information for caregivers getting ready to homeschool.

 Daycare Resources